Become an Epilepsy Advocacy Champion

 - Monitor and track your federal and state elected officials’ activities and public events

-- Attend at least 1 in-district meeting with each member of Congress per year
+- Interact at least 3 times with congressional offices, which ideally includes attending at least 1 in-district meeting with each member of Congress per year

 - Be willing to share your personal story through a variety of means including media and testifying before government entities

 - Communicate and coordinate with national and local Epilepsy Foundation staff on a regular basis about interactions and progress with elected officials

 - Promote the Foundation and its policy priorities within your local community

 - Be an ambassador for the Foundation’s advocacy and help expand the network of local advocates to increase the epilepsy community’s presence in a state or district